koehlma/fm21-momba-tutorial/index.md

 ## FM21 Momba Tutorial
+A tutorial co-located with FM21 organized by Holger Hermanns and Maximilian Köhl.

 [Momba](https://momba.dev) is a Python framework for working with quantitative models centered around the [JANI model interchange format](https://jani-spec.org).